Debt Consolidation

 Consequences of Missing Payments

 Failing to meet the monthly payments can exacerbate your financial situation.
 Late payment fees and charges for returned payments due to insufficient funds can significantly increase the cost of borrowing.
-Moreover, late payments can damage your credit score, affecting your ability to secure favorable loan terms in the future.
+Late payments can damage your credit score, affecting your ability to secure favorable loan terms in the future.

 Ensure your budget can accommodate the monthly payments of a consolidation loan.
 Missing payments can lead to additional fees and credit score damage, complicating your financial landscape further.